Mayfield V

 Series A in 1981

-Linear Technology Corporation is recognized as a leading analog semiconductor company.
-It specializes in the design, manufacture, and marketing of high-performance integrated circuits.
-The company focuses on creating analog, mixed-signal, and digital signal processing integrated circuits that address complex engineering challenges.
-Its products are utilized across various sectors, including communications, networking, industrial applications, automotive, computing, medical instrumentation, military, and aerospace systems.
-By bridging the analog and digital realms, Linear Technology supports a wide range of technological advancements and innovations.
+Linear Technology Corporation is a renowned analog semiconductor company known for its expertise in designing, manufacturing, and marketing high-performance integrated circuits.
+The company specializes in creating analog, mixed-signal, and digital signal processing integrated circuits aimed at addressing complex engineering challenges.
+Its products serve a wide array of applications across various sectors, including communications, networking, industrial, automotive, computers, medical devices, instrumentation, military, and aerospace systems.
+By bridging the gap between the analog and digital realms, Linear Technology plays a crucial role in advancing technology solutions that meet the demands of modern electronic systems.

 LSI Logic